cf-toolsuite/robert/docs/ENDPOINTS.md

 * `username` - your Git repository provider account username
 * `password` - your Git repository provider account password
+  * if you have a Github account, then this value should be set to a classic [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with full `repo` permissions.
 * `commit` - a commit hash, if not supplied the latest commit on origin/main is used
 * `pushToRemoteEnabled` - whether or not to git push updates on your local branch to remote; if you've set this value to `true` then you must also supply `username` and `password` values as push operation is authenticated
 * `pullRequestEnabled` - whether or not to file a pull request; if you've set this value to `true` then you must also supply `username` and `password` values as pull request operation is authenticated